SuperMod Helping Hand Clamp (REV3)

 Printed Threads

 Tune your seams!
-I have success printing threads with thin layers (0.1 mm), scarf seams, and random seams.
-Printing external perimeters first can also help.
+I have success printing threads with 0.2 mm layers (or smaller), scarf seams, and random seams.
+Printing external perimeters first can sometimes help.

 Gluing and Clamp Grips

-Grips for parallel clamps and the PCB holder are glued into place.
-If you are soldering with your clamps, I recommend using high-temperature filaments for grips.
-TPU could be an interesting choice.
+Grips for parallel clamps are glued into place.
+You can use TPU to make squishy grips.
+If you are soldering with your clamps, I recommend using high-temperature filaments for grips or adding some protective Kapton tape.

 Fasteners